TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 Each rMATS comparison must be specified with a comparison name as well as the `sample_id` as specified in the [`reads`](../examples/testdata/human_test/human_test_reps.csv) file.
 See example [`rmats_pairs.txt`](../examples/human_test/rmats_pairs.txt).
 Each line in the file corresponds to an rMATS execution.
 The first column corresponds to a unique name/id for the rMATS comparison (this will be used for the output folder/file names)

-* Replicates should be comma separated and the samples for the `b1` / `b2` files i.e. case and control should be space seperated
+* Replicates should be comma separated and the samples for the `b1` / `b2` files i.e. case and control should be space separated
     <details>
     <summary>See examples</summary>